Skip to content

 All courses have the dedicated support of a course administrator who works closely with both teaching staff and students.
 They are your first point of call for all administrative matters – for example, notification of absence – and can also advise on withdrawal and course transfer, assessment deadlines, and other queries or concerns related to your studies.
 If you are unsure where to find information, your course administrator can point you in the right direction.

-Our Libraries offer access to individual study spaces, books and printing facilities, plus a whole range of online services.
+Your NTU Library offers access to individual and group study spaces, print books and printing facilities, plus a whole range of online services.

-They can also direct you to eResources, academic skills and IT support.
-You can contact a staff member in the following ways:
+Through the Library, you can also access academic skills support, maths and statistics support, and IT support.
+You can contact a staff member by:

 Visit the ASK Hub in NOW for further online guidance on any of the following: